jepetersohn/phase-3-guide/week_1/README.md

 - 2pm - Railsy Talks
 - pm - Group Project Good Times (TM)
 - 5:45pm - Recap
+- 6pm
+	- Write a blog post tutorial on your Railsy Talk Topic.
+Add the link to your blog post to the wiki.

 ## Weekend
 - Continue working on Group Project